-The Committee on Government Operations respectfully reports that it has considered the House proposal of amendment to S. 23 and recommends that the Senate concur in the House proposal of amendment with further proposal of amendment as follows:
+Senator Collamore, for the Committee on Government Operations to which the bill was recommitted reported recommending that the Senate concur in the House proposal of amendment with further proposal of amendment as follows.

 First: In Sec.
 1, 17 V.S.A. chapter 35, subchapter 4, in section 2031, by striking out subdivisions (1) and (2) in their entireties and inserting in lieu thereof new subdivisions (1) and (2) to read as follows: